CaseyBakey/chaosp/README.md

 * locally built (no proprietary cloud used)
 * signed with your keys (only you can push ROM updates to your phone)
 * bootloader is relocked after first install: no rogue 'fastboot boot/fastboot flash' commands can be issued to your device
 * secure boot aka Android Verified Boot
+* F-Droid and F-Droid Privileged Extension to allow easy installation of FOSS apps
 * Optional: OpenGapps (while still retaining locked bootloader)
 * Optional: Magisk (while still retaining locked bootloader)
-* Optional: misc. patches (custom bootanimation, add/delete entries in recovery menu, and so)
+* Optional: misc. patches (custom bootanimation, add/delete entries in recovery menu, add new permission toggles and so)

-## Setup
+## Initial setup

 The ROM will be built on your computer/server so, the prerequisites of AOSP has to be met: [Establishing a Build Environment](https://source.android.com/setup/build/initializing)
 Keep in mind that AOSP and Chromium will be built in the process, so the whole build will take many hours.
 I'm personally building this on a (quite powerful) computer (4c/8t Core i7, 32GB RAM, 1 TB SSD NVMe) with Ubuntu 18.04 and the whole thing is compiled under 5 hours (maybe less, can't remember)

+## Usage

+./prerequisites.sh
+./build.sh -m -g device

 ## TODO
 * add an option in recovery menu to delete all Magisk-related settings/modules to avoid a lock-out situation (when bootloop occured, etc.)
 * replace Chromium with Bromite as a Browser/WebView
-* add an option to use [microG Project](https://microg.org/	) instead of proprietary Google Play Services (when using OpenGapps)
+* add an option to use [microG Project](https://microg.org/) instead of proprietary Google Play Services (when using OpenGapps)
 * find a way to build Magisk during the building of CHAOSP instead of downloading Magisk releases zip files from GitHub

 ## Credits